precice/precice.github.io/pages/docs/configuration/configuration-communication.md

 Which participant is `from` and which one is `to` makes almost no difference and cannot lead to deadlock.
 Only for massively parallel runs, it can make a performance difference at initialization.
 For such cases, [ask us for advice](https://precice.discourse.group/new-topic).

 The `exchange-directory` should point to the same location for both participants.
 We use this location to exchange hidden files with initial connection information.
 It defaults to `"."`, i.e. both participants need to be started in the same folder.
-We give some best practices on how to arrange your folder structure and start the coupled solvers [here](TODO).

 {% important %}
 If you face any problems with establishing the communication, have a look [at this Discourse post](https://precice.discourse.group/t/help-the-participants-are-not-finding-each-other/646/2).